 If you’re a bride-to-be and in the midst of wedding planning, you’ve probably come across the topic of first looks and you might be torn about whether to have one or not.
 Hey, I get it!
 It’s a big decision.

-If you don’t know what a first look is, let me set it straight for you.
+If you don’t know what a first look is, let me break down this concept for you.
 A first look is a time before the ceremony where you and your partner have the opportunity to enjoy being alone for a period of time before you tie the knot.
-There are lots of reasons for and against first looks, but let’s break down some of the pros and cons so you have the best reasons at hand and can make an educated decision that’s right for you and your partner.
+There are lots of reasons for and against first looks, but let’s discuss some of the pros and cons so you have the best reasons at hand and can make an educated decision that’s right for you and your partner.

-Click HERE to watch a real first look!
+Click HERE to watch a real first look at a wedding!

 Controlled Alone Time